Willygo06/JobBoard/README.md

 # Project Title

 **Welcome to the Job Board project led by Clément Lores and Wilfried Gomes Fortes.
 Students at Epitech Nice.**
+In a world where job searching often resembles a true obstacle course for millions of candidates, two friends decided to make a change.
+Inspired by their own frustrating experiences, they envisioned a platform that would simplify the recruitment process.
+They called it LFG.

+LFG is much more than just a job listing site; it’s a friendly and intuitive space dedicated to posting job opportunities.
+With LFG, every candidate can create a unique profile, discover opportunities that match their skills, and apply in the blink of an eye.
+Their mission?
+To make job searching more accessible and enjoyable, transforming this quest into an enriching adventure.